-Since it’s making this elote corn in a crock pot, reheating it in the crock pot is a great idea, too.
-My crock pot has a reheat function that easily let’s me reheat dishes.
+My Crockpot has a reheat function that easily let’s me reheat dishes.
 If you have one like this, you might have to bump it up to the low setting to get started.

 The microwave is another way of heating this dish also.

-You sure can but again, alter the cooking time.
-This means cooking the corn a bit longer and that’s okay if fresh is what you’re going for.
+Yes you can absolutely use fresh corn but remember to alter the cooking time.
+This means you’ll need to cook the corn a bit longer and that’s okay if fresh is what you’re going for.

 It’s worth repeating that leftover corn from the night before is more than perfectly fine.
+In fact, it’s great!
 Some of the best recipes are made with leftovers and this dish is one of them.
 It’s a way of creating a new and exciting dish.